-While gene expression data in public repositories provide a valuable resource for investigators to infer regulatory processes (Edgar, Domrachev et al. 2002), the causal relationships among variables of interest are not always directly measurable in a system.
-Moreover, it is challenging to test the knowledge obtained from experimental model systems in humans due to undetermined clinical outcomes and ethical considerations.
-Genome-wide gene expression assays on human specimens allow observations of correlations among the gene expression levels as well as between RNA abundances and phenotypic outputs.
-Meanwhile, these assays can also determine the downstream targets of a factor of interest in model systems that are relevant to the particular type of human specimen via genetic or pharmacological perturbations.
-The resulting gene signature, comprised from the expression of these downstream target genes in response to a perturbation, could unbiasly serve as a surrogate of the activity of the factor of interest in a given context.
-Assuming that gene functions are preserved between human tissues and relevant model systems, the degree of similarity between the gene signature of the factor of interest and the specimen’s gene expression profile could be quantitatively estimated by a T-score calculation to represent activities of the regulator in the targeted specimen (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Lee et al. 2014).
-This scoring system have been employed to establish correlations between the prognosis outcome and manifestation of activities of the factor of interest in corresponding tumors (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Wu et al. 2013, Qin, Lee et al. 2014).
-The T-score calculation has also been utilized to determine the association among activities of factors of interest or between the activities of an upstream regulator and levels of its downstream targets within a set of human specimens (Wu, Kao et al. 2015, Rubel, Wu et al. 2016).
+Genome-wide gene expression assays allow us to study the relationship between exogenous perturbations and biological responses so that important underline mechanism can be revealed.
+Gene expression data in public repositories provides a valuable resource for investigators to study such regulatory processes (Edgar, Domrachev et al. 2002) and the causal relationships among variables of interest.
+However, it is challenging to test the knowledge obtained from experimental model systems in humans due to undetermined clinical outcomes and ethical considerations.
+Assuming that homologous gene functions are conserved across different species, the degree of similarity between the gene of interest in a model animal system and that in the target species will largely be preserved.
+Such projection can be achieved by a T-score calculated based on a two-side t-distribution.
+The T-score calculation has been used in previous studies and successfully represent the activities of the regulator in the targeted human system (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Lee et al. 2014).
+This scoring system helped to establish correlations between the prognosis outcome and manifestation of activities of the factor of interest in corresponding tumors (Creighton, Casa et al. 2008, Creighton, Li et al. 2009, Luo, Emanuele et al. 2009, Qin, Wu et al. 2013, Qin, Lee et al. 2014).
+In addition, the T-score calculation has also been utilized to determine the association among activities of factors of interest or between the activities of an upstream regulator and levels of its downstream targets within a set of human specimens (Wu, Kao et al. 2015, Rubel, Wu et al. 2016).
 Results of these studies demonstrated applications of such a surrogate score of molecular activities in investigation of gene functions and inference of regulatory processes (Grace 2006).

-To determine the relationships among multiple variables, structural equation modeling (SEM) is a statistical technique to indicate the strength of influence among variables (Edgar, Domrachev et al. 2002, Grace 2006).
-We were motivated to develop a Structural Equation Modeling of In silico Perturbations (SEMIPs) R Shiny application (app) to facilitate casual inference of gene regulatory processes, especially on multifactoral impacts on outcome variables concurrently.
-SEMIPs enables quantification of a projected activity metric (T-score) and allows users to fit desired SEM models using variables of interest.
+To determine the relationships among multiple variables, we choose the structural equation modeling (SEM) system which itself is a statistical technique to test the strength of influence among variables and therefore reveal the structural relationships (Edgar, Domrachev et al. 2002, Grace 2006).
+One of the advantage of the SEM is to model a system when the underline variables are not directly measurable.
+We were motivated to develop a Structural Equation Modeling of In silico Perturbations (SEMIPs) R Shiny application (app) to facilitate casual inference of gene regulatory processes, especially on multi-factorial impacts on outcome variables concurrently.
+SEMIPs enables quantification of a projected activity metric (T-score) and allows users to fit desired SEM models on variables of interest.
 For hypothesis generation purpose, SEMIPs provides two different bootstrap random sampling procedures (elimination with or without replacement) to test the significance of a model (Creighton, Casa et al. 2008).
 Previously, the T-score and SEM were applied to gene expression data to evaluate gene interactions that regulate the progesterone signaling pathway in the mouse uterus and infer gene regulation processes in human uterine specimens (Rubel, Wu et al. 2016).
-SEMIPs streamlines this process and allows scientists to perform the computations and analyses through a user-friendly interface.
+SEMIPs streamlines these processes and allows scientists to perform the analyses through a user-friendly interface.